 - Priority: You can assign priorities to your backends when you want to configure a primary backend to service all traffic.
 The secondary backend can be a backup in case the primary backend becomes unavailable.

-- Weighted: You can assign weights to your backends when you want to distribute traffic across a set of backends.
-Whether you want to evenly distribute or according to the weight coefficients.
+- Weighted: You can assign weights to your backends when you want to distribute traffic across a set of backends evenly or according to the weight coefficients.
 Traffic is distributed as per weights if the latencies of the backends are within the acceptable latency sensitivity range in the backend pool.

 - Session Affinity: You can configure session affinity for your frontend hosts or domains to ensure requests from the same end user gets sent to the same backend.